I have to tell you guys, this broccoli and cheese stuffed chicken is a meal that both adult-me and inner-child-me can appreciate!

 - Allow chicken to rest for 10 minutes before slicing, and enjoy!

 Looking for other ways to make stuffed chicken breast?
 Don’t worry!
 There are SO many variations.
-Here are a few to get you started:
+Here are a few healthy chicken recipes to get you started:

 - Spinach Artichoke Stuffed Chicken.
 Refreshingly light, this dish is a winner!